avlidienbrunn/archivealchemist/docs/read.md

 ## Overview

-The `read` command extracts and displays the content of a specific file from an archive to standard output.
+The `read` (or the alias, `cat`) command extracts and displays the content of a specific file from an archive to standard output.
 When multiple entries with the same name exist in an archive, you can specify which instance to read using the `--index` option.

 ## Syntax